hellofresh/bi-automation/docs/pull_request_template.md

 **Description**: Help the reviewer to get the context of those changes.

-## TODO

-Still something missing?
-You can set some checklists in the ticket.

-- [x] Write unit tests.
-- [ ] Write documentation.

 ## Checklist

 Did I complete all the items in this checklist?
 Mark them when you did it.

 - [ ] I self-reviewed my code.
 - [ ] I wrote the necessary tests.
-- [ ] I wrote the necessary documentation (README, ADR...)
+- [ ] I wrote the necessary documentation (README, etl-doc, Alation)
 - [ ] I tested in my local dev machine that this code is running.
+- [ ] I didn't leave any sensitive (GDPR) information in test fixtures
 - [ ] I did lint my code (Python/YAML/SQL)
+- [ ] If repo is new, I used spark2.
+If repo is old I migrated to spark2
 - [ ] I did bump the version *if needed*